matteo81/nba/README.md

 ##### Player
 This command fetches career stats of the specified player.
-A player can be specified either by team and jersey number
+A player can be specified either by team and jersey number, using the `number` command
 ```
-nba player lal 23
+nba number lal 23
 ```
 or by full name
 ```